>>> def simple_coroutine(): # (1)

 -

-(i.e., the coroutine has not started). -
+inspect.getgeneratorstatereportsGEN_CREATED(i.e., the coroutine has not started). -

 Advance coroutine to first

-(i.e., the coroutine is paused at ayield
+getgeneratorstatereportsGEN_SUSPENDED(i.e., the coroutine is paused at ayieldexpression). -

 Send number